wp-plugins/quotepro-insurance-widget/README.txt

 = 2.0.6 =
 * Use a postMessage redirect to prevent referrer from opening inside the dialog when back button is pressed.

+= 2.0.7 =
+* Added Homeowners and Mexican insurance

 == Translations ==

 Our insurance widget currently supports English and Spanish